prometheus/prometheus/docs/configuration/configuration.md

 # Zone specify the availability zone of the server you target (fr-par-1, fr-par-2, nl-ams-1, pl-waw-1, ...)
 [ zone: <string> | default = fr-par-1 ]

-# Name specify a name filter to apply on the ListServers request
+# NameFilter specify a name filter to apply on the ListServers request
-[ name: <string> ]
+[ name_filter: <string> ]

-# Tags specify a tag filter to apply on the ListServers requests
+# TagsFilter specify a tag filter to apply on the ListServers requests
-tags:
+tags_filter:
 [ - <string> ]

 # Configure whether HTTP requests follow HTTP 3xx redirects.